ibldzn/yakuza-0-legend-style-fix/README.md

   </p>
 </h3>

+# Changelog

+`1.0`:

+- Code cleanup
+- Fixed an issue where if your controller gets disconnected the mod won't respond to your R3/RS keypress after reconnecting
+- Apache 2.0 -> MIT

 # Usage

 When in fight press R3/RS on controller or TAB on keyboard to change to legend style,